Douglas Brewer (1953 - 2020) - Obituary

 He worked for Norfolk Southern Railroad for 20 years.

-Doug enjoyed cheering for the Bears, Cubs, and Indiana University basketball.
+Doug enjoyed cheering for the Bears, Cubs, and IU basketball.
 He had a great sense of humor.

-Surviving are his wife Mary Brewer, Kendallville; two daughters, Ronda (Jeff) Huff, Albion, and Amber (Greg) Hardy, Angola; three grandchildren, Scarlet Teschke, Megan (John) Sproat, and Lance Corporal Shane Smith; two great-granddaughters, Harper and Paislee; his mother Maxine Brewer, Monticello; a sister, Susan Brewer, Indianapolis; two brothers, R. Gregory (Linda) Brewer, Delphi, and his twin Darrell L. (Karen) Brewer, Mesa, Ariz.; two nieces, Jessica and Christina; three nephews, Aaron, Bradley and Marc; and many great-nieces, great-nephews, and step-grandchildren.
+Surviving are his wife, Mary Brewer, of Kendallville; two daughters, Ronda (Jeff) Huff, of Albion and Amber (Greg) Hardy, of Angola; three grandchildren, Scarlet Teschke, Megan (John) Sproat and Lance Corporal Shane Smith; two great-granddaughters, Harper and Paislee; his mother, Maxine Brewer, of Monticello; a sister, Susan Brewer, of Indianapolis; two brothers, R. Gregory (Linda) Brewer, of Delphi, and his twin, Darrell L. (Karen) Brewer, of Mesa, Arizona; two nieces, Jessica and Christina; three nephews, Aaron, Bradley and Marc; and many great-nieces; great-nephews; and step-grandchildren.

-Funeral service will be Thursday, Oct.
-15 at 2 p.m. at Young Family Funeral Home, Kendallville Chapel, 222 S. State St., Kendallville, with Pastor Ken Walker, of Wayne Center United Methodist Church in Kendallville, officiating.
+Funeral services will be held on Thursday, Oct.
+15, 2020, at 2 p.m., at Young Family Funeral Home, Kendallville Chapel, 222 S. State St., Kendallville, with Pastor Ken Walker of Wayne Center United Methodist Church in Kendallville officiating.

 Pallbearers are Darrell Brewer, Greg Brewer, Jeff Huff, John Sproat, Scarlet Teschke and Jessica Spangler.